Ada-Developers-Academy/core-unit-1/exception-handling/activity-exception-handling.md

 div_zero(5)

 ```
-NOTE: Group A has written code that throws the error, in this case a division problem with 0 as the divisor, rather than writing `raises ZeroDivisionError`.
+Note: Group A has written code that throws the error, in this case a division problem with 0 as the divisor, rather than writing `raises ZeroDivisionError`.
 In this activity make sure to write code that generates the error.

 In their test.py Group A writes:
 ```python